 Notice that there is not a lot to this function because we have pushed off all the database activity to other places.
+In particular our databases are all opened and configured in databases_setup() which we implemented in The databases_setup() Function (page 19).

-Next we show the implementation of loadVendorDB().
-We load this data by scanning (line by line) the contents of the vendors.txt file into a VENDOR structure.
+Next we show the implementation of load_vendors_database().
+We load this data by scanning (line by line) the contents of the vendors.txt into a VENDOR structure.
 Once we have a line scanned into the structure, we can store that structure into our vendors database.